Or better yet, lets just say Sidonie-Gabrielle Colette & her lovers!

 This was an open marriage?...This marriage did last for thirteen years ( I am pretty sure this marriage only last this long because the two of them were separated, for the most part).
 This marriage left Colette in poverty.

-After, Colette divorced Henri Gauthier-Villars, she had many affairs with many women such as Natalie Barney, Mathilde de Morny, Marquise de Belbeuf, and even Josephine Baker.
+After, Colette divorced Henri Gauthier-Villars, she had many affairs with many women such as Natalie Barney, Mathilde de Morny, Marquise de Belbeuf, and some say Josephine Baker.

 At this time Colette still had relations with men also, such as Gabriele D'Annunzio, and Auguste Herriot.

 Eventually, Colette does marry again to Henri de Jouvenel.
-Another journalist ( did she not learn from the first marriage? lol).
+Another journalist ( did she not learn from the first marriage?)

 Henri & Colette had one child, a daughter named Colette de Jouvenel.

 Colette was so lost in pleasure, and forgotten her mothering duty to her daughter.
 Colette often left her daughter with her nanny, only rarely coming to visit her.